Multimedia Gallery

 The two entrance parades or Entradastake place on the first day, the Christian troops in the morning and the Moors in the afternoon.
 The lavish colours of the costumes, the music, the Baroque style of the banners, and the twirls and turns made by los cabos de escuadras (the sergeants of each army division) fill the watching crowds with an air of unreality.

-The second day is the 23rd, and is the feast day of St. George.
+The second day, is the feast day of St. George.
 This is a day when the religious aspects are remembered, in the chapel, with the procession of the relic, and in the figure of San Jordiet, a boy who is younger than eight dressed as a Roman soldier.

 More information